shivannis/xandr-docs-public/xandr-docs/invest/view-advertiser-details.md

 The **Advertiser Details** screen shows you the settings and essential metrics for a specific advertiser, provides visualizations of the advertiser's performance, and offers quick access to the advertiser's child objects.

-## Getting to the Advertiser Details Screen
+## Getting to the Advertiser Details screen

 On the **Advertisers** screen, click the name of the advertiser for which you want to view advanced details.
 This takes you to the **Advertiser Details** screen.